wajdiail/Traffic-Sign-Classifier/untitled.md

 ##### Data Augmentation:

 During the exploratory visualization of the data set it is noted that the orignal data is unbalanced.
 Some classes have less images and some have more images comparatively.
 For example, in the dataset, label 0 and 19 have just 180 images whereas Label 2 and 1 has close to 2000 images.
-This is a problem, as it could lead to low precision and recall for certain classes.
-Data augmentation is a technique was used to generate more data by reasonably modifying the images.
+This is a problem, as it could lead the model to be biased on the classes which has more data which lead to to low precision and recall.
+Data augmentation is a technique used to generate more data by reasonably modifying the images.
 This also helps the model to generalize.
 There are lot of methods used for data augmentation.
-Some are image blurring, rotation, random cropping, panning, downscalling, flipping, inversing etc. We explored several technique and used some which helped solve this problem.
+Some are image blurring, rotation, random cropping, panning, downscalling, flipping, inversing etc. We explored several technique and used some which helped this model.

 The following the techniques are used in this model for generating the augmentated data.